Accommodations for qualified students

 FMU is committed to making programs and activities available to qualified students with disabilities.
 The university makes efforts to ensure that university grounds, major buildings, and classes are accessible to individuals with disabilities.

-The OCT coordinates services for students with disabilities, assists students in determining reasonable accommodations on the basis of disability, and acts as a liaison between students and faculty/administration on concerns related to appropriate accommodations.
+The Testing, Counseling, and Special Services Center coordinates services for students with disabilities, assists students in determining reasonable accommodations on the basis of disability, and acts as a liaison between students and faculty/administration on concerns related to appropriate accommodations.

 The process for establishing academic accommodations is both individualized and collaborative.
 Our staff works with each student to select accommodations that best fit their unique needs and maximize their chance for success.